h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - seresnext50
 - xception (Selected by default)

-Note: You can specify the supported ImageNet pre-trained architectures for image transformer (approach one).
+You can specify the supported ImageNet pre-trained architectures for image transformer (approach one).

 2. ***Classify your problem according to the Size-Similarity Matrix*** ->

 In the following image, you have 'The Matrix' that controls your choices regarding classifying your problem according to the Size-Similarity Matrix.

 > This matrix classifies your computer vision problem considering [your dataset's size] and its similarity to the dataset in which your pre-trained model was trained.
-As a rule of thumb, [a dataset is small if it has less than 1000 images per class].
-Regarding dataset similarity, let common sense prevail.
+[Note that] as a rule of thumb, [a dataset is small if it has less than 1000 images per class].
+Regarding dataset similarity, common sense should prevail.
 For example, if your task is to identify cats and dogs, ImageNet (an image database) would be a similar dataset because it has images of cats and dogs.
 However, if your task is to identify cancer cells, ImageNet can't be considered a similar dataset.

 <p align="center">